About the Courseware

 Key Features and Benefits

 - Chapters 1-7 inform students about the four phases of comprehensive emergency management.
 Students learn key agencies, organizations, processes, and terms in disaster response.

 - Case studies from Hurricane Katrina, the Boston Marathon, and the Ebola Virus Disease provide engaging real-world examples.

 - Supplements provide suggested activities and projects to enhance student learning.

 - Instructor eResources provide course and lesson planning guidance, PowerPoints, and assessment tools.

 - Content meets or exceeds ASHP healthcare curriculum and certification test standards for emergency preparedness.

 - New!
-Add one of our new eChapters to meet the specific needs of your course: Pharmacies and Preparedness eChapter or Health Information Management eChapter.
+Add one of our new eChapters to meet the specific needs of your course: Pharmacists and Pharmacy Technicians eChapter or Health Information Specialists eChapter.
 These eChapters include hands-on laboratory activities and projects.

 - Key Abbreviations and Acronyms reinforce essential terminology students are expected to know.

 - Real-Life Examples are provided in case studies and special sections titled “Heroes Corner” and “A Closer Look.”
 They help students anticipate emergencies and disasters they may experience in the real world.